The 7 Key Checkmarks for Compliant Employee Onboarding

 Fair Work Information Statements are documents that provide a summary of the core employment rights available to Australian Employees.

-Fair Work requires all new employers to hand over all applicable Fair Work Information Statements based on the employee’s employment circumstances.
+Fair Work requires all employers to hand over all applicable Fair Work Information Statements to new employees based on their employment basis.

 As the right to receive the Fair Work Information Statements is one of the National Employment Standards, failure to provide such documents to new employees is considered one of the most serious breaches by Fair Work, and it attracts penalties of up to $7,000 per missing document, per employee.